Finland’s Working Holiday Visa for Australians

 How to apply for a Working Holiday residence permit for Finland

-You can choose to apply for a Finnish residence permit for a working holiday either before or after you travel to Finland.
-However, you cannot travel to Finland while you are waiting for a decision.
+Note that you cannot travel to Finland while you are waiting for a decision.
 (If you travel to Finland before your application is approved, you’d need to cancel the application you made from abroad and submit a new one.)

 If applying online (recommended), you can fill in an electronic application on the Finnish Immigration Service website.
 You’ll also need to pay for the application using the Enter Finland online service, or at a Finnish mission (if outside Finland) or Finnish Immigration Service point (in Finland).

 After submitting the form and paying the fee, you’ll also need to visit a Finnish embassy (if abroad) or a Finnish Immigration Service point (if in Finland) to prove your identity.
-If you’re in Australia, the Embassy of Finland is in Canberra.
+You must bring your passport and copies of the documents you submitted with your online application to this appointment.

 See the Finnish Immigration Service website for more information about the residence permit application process.